autumnchris/file-metadata-api/README.md

 # File Metadata API

+An Express.js API that takes a submitted file and returns its file name, file type, and file size.

-My project for the [File Metadata Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice) as part of the curriculum for the Apis and Microservices Certification on [freeCodeCamp](https://www.freecodecamp.org).
+Inspired by the [File Metadata Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice) as part of the curriculum for the [APIs and Microservices Certification](https://www.freecodecamp.org/learn/apis-and-microservices) on [freeCodeCamp](https://www.freecodecamp.org).

 ---